dysonance/Stochatto.jl/README.md

 notegen = Beta(1/3, 9)

 # define distribution governing how the rhythm of each note is altered
+# higher density for larger values of x will produce smaller note durations
+# (NOTE: the support of this distribution must currently be bounded from below at 0)
 beatgen = Gamma(1/2, 2)

 Random.seed!(12)                                # set the RNG seed to enable reproducibility